-I. AGREES that for the purpose of this Recommendation the following terms should be understood as follows:

-- Al system: An Al system is a machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments.
-Al systems are designed to operate with varying levels of autonomy. - Al system lifecycle: Al system lifecycle phases involve: i) 'design, data and models'; which is a context-dependent sequence encompassing planning and design, data collection and processing, as well as model building; ii) 'verification and validation'; iii) 'deployment'; and iv) 'operation and monitoring'.
+- I. AGREES that for the purpose of this Recommendation the following terms should be understood as follows: - AI system: An AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
+Different AI systems vary in their levels of autonomy and adaptiveness after deployment. - Al system lifecycle: Al system lifecycle phases involve: i) 'design, data and models'; which is a context-dependent sequence encompassing planning and design, data collection and processing, as well as model building; ii) 'verification and validation'; iii) 'deployment'; and iv) 'operation and monitoring'.
 These phases often take place in an iterative manner and are not necessarily sequential.
 The decision to retire an Al system from operation may occur at any point during the operation and monitoring phase. - Al knowledge: Al knowledge refers to the skills and resources, such as data, code, algorithms, models, research, know-how, training programmes, governance, processes and best practices, required to understand and participate in the Al system lifecycle. - Al actors: Al actors are those who play an active role in the Al system lifecycle, including organisations and individuals that deploy or operate Al. - Stakeholders: Stakeholders encompass all organisations and individuals involved in, or affected by, AI systems, directly or indirectly.
 AI actors are a subset of stakeholders.

-Section 1: Principles for responsible stewardship of trustworthy AI
+Section 1: Principles for responsible stewardship of trustworthy Al

-II.
-RECOMMENDS that Members and non-Members adhering to this Recommendation (hereafter the "Adherents") promote and implement the following principles for responsible stewardship of trustworthy AI, which are relevant to all stakeholders.

-III.
-CALLS ON all AI actors to promote and implement, according to their respective roles, the following Principles for responsible stewardship of trustworthy AI.
+- II.
+RECOMMENDS that Members and non-Members adhering to this Recommendation (hereafter the "Adherents") promote and implement the following principles for responsible stewardship of trustworthy AI, which are relevant to all stakeholders. - III.
+CALLS ON all Al actors to promote and implement, according to their respective roles, the following Principles for responsible stewardship of trustworthy Al. - IV.

-IV.
 UNDERLINES that the following principles are complementary and should be considered as a whole.